Tianjin Metro: Line 9

 Line 9 is an east–west line running just north of the Haihe River.
 It runs from Tianjin railway station to Donghai Road station.
 It was opened in 2004, spanning 52.8 km with 21 stations.
 The line provides interchange to the TEDA Tram line.
 Line 9 was suspended after damage from the August 2015 explosions, and resumed operation on 16 December from Tianjin Railway Station to Tianjin Pipe Corporation Station.
 Now, the damaged part has been reopened, along with two new stations: Zhangguizhuang and Taihulu.
 The line is operated by Tianjin Binhai Mass Transit Development Co., Ltd, which is a subsidiary of Tianjin Rail Transit Group Corporation since 2017.
 Line 9's color is blue.

 Line 10

 The Phase 1 of Line 10, from Yudongcheng to Yutai, is 21.18 km long with 21 stations.
 It opened in 2022.
 Line 10's color is chartreuse.

 Line 11

 Line 11 runs from Shuishanggongyuanxilu to Dongliliujinglu.
 It is 23.8 km long with 21 stations.
 Eastern part of the phase 1 of line 11, from Dongjiangdao to Dongliliujinglu (11 stations, 13.68 km) was opened on 28 December 2023.
 The 10.12 km western part of phase 1 to Shuishanggongyuanxilu, with 10 more stations, opened on 28 December 2024.

 Jinjing Line

-The Jinjing Line or Jinghai Suburban Railway is a 13.2 km long suburban line from the southern endpoint of Line 5 to Jinghai.
-This line is opened in 28 September 2024.
+The Jinjing Line is a 13.2 km long suburban rapid transit line from Jinghuadongdao station to Jinghai District.
+This line is opened on 28 September 2024.
+There are through service between Line 5 and Jinjing Line.
 In a second phase, an extension and a branch are planned.

+Line Z4

+Line Z4 is a 43.7 km long rapid transit line in Binhai New Area, Tianjin.
+The 23.7 km elevated section opened on 18 January 2026, and the 20 km section (mainly underground) is planned to open in 2027.